haghard/akka-cluster-console/README.md

 Where:

-    *  URL points out on an existing akka cluster that runs `akka-management-cluster-http` module.
+    *  URL points out on the existing akka cluster that runs `akka-management-cluster-http` module.
 For example https://.../cluster/members
     *  PASSWORD passwords that protects URL.